Slide

 1. Stay informed.

-Sign up to receive information about the Colorado River, lakes and weather conditions each weekday.
+Sign up to receive information about the Colorado River and lakes each weekday.

 3. Spread the word.

-Whether you’re writing an article, researching a school paper, or talking water with your neighbors, share our WaterSmart tips, tools & resources, info on how we’re managing the Highland Lakes through drought, or how to take advantage of money-saving residential rebates.
+Whether you’re writing an article, researching a school paper, or talking water with your neighbors, share our WaterSmart tips, tools & resources, info on the Highland Lakes and Colorado River, or how to take advantage of money-saving residential rebates.

 What we’re doing

-LCRA is requiring cities, businesses, industries and others that purchase water from LCRA to limit outdoor watering of ornamental landscaped areas to no more than once a week until the drought eases.
+Cities, businesses, industries and others that purchase water from LCRA are required to limit outdoor watering to no more than two times per week.
 View our water customers’ watering schedules.

-Cutting off water to most downstream interruptible agricultural customers for a second straight full year.
+Cutting off water to most downstream interruptible agricultural customers.

-No water from the Highland Lakes will be available for most LCRA agricultural customers in Colorado, Wharton and Matagorda counties in 2024.
-Read the news release.
+No water from the Highland Lakes will be available for most LCRA agricultural customers in Colorado, Wharton and Matagorda counties in 2025.

 U.S. Drought Monitor